kevo-krc/Legal-Will-Tool---ENTI333-Term-Project-2025/README.md

 ### Phase 4: PDF Generation
 - ✅ Generate will documents as formatted PDFs (using PDFKit)
+- ✅ **Template-driven PDF generation** using exact schema field mappings
-- ✅ Generate assessment reports as PDFs
+- ✅ Generate assessment reports as PDFs with flexible sections
+- ✅ **Enhanced assessments** include "Assets Passing Outside the Will" and jurisdiction-specific compliance
 - ✅ Upload PDFs to Supabase Storage (`will-documents` bucket)
 - ✅ Download functionality for user documents
 - ✅ Proper legal formatting with headers and sections
+- ✅ Common-law partnership duration in Article 1

 ### Phase 5: Email & Data Management
 - ✅ Email delivery integration (SendGrid)